-In this blog we’ll be walking through how to build a freelance copywriter website with Bluehost in under an hour – so you can start getting paying clients knocking on your door (not literally, that would be weird).
+In this blog we’ll be walking through how to build a freelancer website with Bluehost in under an hour – so you can start getting paying clients knocking on your door (not literally, that would be weird).

 Your website is your best marketing asset.
 So if you’re looking to make money online as a freelancer, you need to think about this as part of your client-getting strategy.